-I’ve been smitten with food—for better or worse—for as long as I can remember.
-I grew up in the South, where food was elevated to a quasi-religion.
+I’ve been smitten with food for as long as I can remember.
+I grew up in the South, where meals were elevated to a quasi-religion.
 Every day was a food-drenched event, starting with hot biscuits and homemade butter, and ending with the inevitable peach cobbler.

 Sunday afternoons, our post-church ritual centered on “dinner,” as the mid-day meal was called; friends gathered around tables groaning beneath baskets of cornbread, platters of fried chicken, pies and cakes by the dozen.